 Employee wellbeing is valued at Gammon.
 As well as running the Key2Wellness programme, which promotes physical and mental health practices in the workforce, we have also established a care hotline and Employee Assistance Programme.
 The WELL Building Standard for the new office fit-out is also adopted.

-We have a number of communities in Gammon, such as the Young Professional Group, Gammon Staff Recreation Club, Construction Supervisor Technician Apprentice Group and, most recently, the Women in Gammon and Allies (WinG) employee network group.
+We have a number of communities in Gammon, such as the Young Professional Group, Gammon Staff Recreation Club and, most recently, the Women in Gammon and Allies (WinG) employee network group.
 These communities offer professional development and social engagement activities for staff and even family members, helping foster team spirit among colleagues and facilitate informal networking.

 Our colleagues at Gammon have been helping the Hong Kong community during the COVID-19 pandemic.
 Throughout 2020, members of the Gammon Young Professionals Group, colleagues and their children, together with a number of NGOs, have lent a helping hand in distributing over 70,000 face coverings and over 1,500 bottles of hand sanitiser to low-income families and the elderly.